karenpayneoregon/closet-code/readme.md

 **Windows forms**

 Some examples are windows form specific while others simply can be understood better in a form rather than a console or test project.

+## .NET Frameworks

+The majority of code has been done using .NET Core 5 while a handful use .NET Framework 4.8

 # Credits